amckinney/backend-dev/docs/07-lesson.md

 [Continuous deployment][3] is an extension to continuous integration that concerns itself with how the software is deployed to production environments.
-As opposed to continuous integration, whose benefits are less debatable, there are a variety of tradeoffs that come with continuous deployment.
+As opposed to continuous integration, whose benefits are less debatable, there are a variety of trade-offs that come with continuous deployment.

 #### Pros